Choose a hotel in Rome that is made with your priorities in mind

 Via del Corso, 281 (Centro Storico)

 Corso 281 sits in a central location: directly on Via del Corso–the main shopping via in Rome, near Piazza Venezia and within walking distance of the Colosseum.
 Everything about the suites in this hotel says luxury, from the artwork of Angelo Cricchi to the dark tones of smooth satin and velvety furniture.
 Guests can have their breakfast brought directly to their room or in the hotel’s cozy lounge.
 If you’re looking to have a romantic evening with your significant other, be sure to ask about the hotel’s in-room personal cooking classes which are available in the Luxury and Executive suites.
 The colder, modern styles combined with beautiful art and warm service make this hotel a great choice for an unconventional stay in the ancient city.

 Via Urbana, 6/7 (Monti)

-This cozy hotel in the Monti district of Rome offers guests a warm, personal service.
+This cozy hotel on Via Urbana in the Monti district of Rome offers guests a warm, personal service.
 Don’t be surprised if you see the lovely front-desk greeter from check-in later in the day mixing cocktails behind the bar.
 Each member of the staff is trained in all servicing areas for guests’ convenience.
 There are fifteen keys for each of the hotel’s simple yet stunning rooms, including the Blue Rooms which are designed with your relaxation in mind.
 Enjoy the wide variety buffet breakfast with ease, as it runs until early afternoon, permitting you to relish your stay in Rome at your own pace.
 The umbrellas, hair straighteners, complimentary tea, proper hair dryers, and the luxurious Malin+Goetz toiletries are all part of one message from the exceptional hotel staff: at Fifteen Keys, you’re a guest in their home.